djjoey80/djjoey80/README.md

-- 👋 Hi, I’m @djjoey80
+- 👋 Hi, I’m Joey...
-- 👀 I’m interested in Web Development
+- 👀 I am a Software Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning VueJS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 djjoey80/djjoey80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.